JasonHsiao8/Cordic-hardware-algorithm-implementation-and-application/README.md

 In this way, the multiplication with $\tan(\theta_i)$ can be transformed into shift operations, which can not only reduce hardware area but also lower power consumption and significantly accelerate the computation speed.

 ## Multiple Iterations
+CORDIC is an iterative algorithm that can gradually approach the target angle through continuous vector rotations, with each rotation angle becoming smaller and smaller.
+The more iterations are performed, the higher the final accuracy.
+For example, the first rotation is ±45°, the second is ±22.5°, the third is ±11.25°, and so on — each rotation angle is half of the previous one.
+Through this method, the target angle can be closely approximated.